dendibakh/dendibakh.github.io/_posts/contests/2022-05-28-Performance-analysis-and-tuning-contest-6.md

 I'm open to your comments and suggestions.
 Especially if you have a proposal for a benchmark for the next edition of the challenge, please let us know.

 Finally, if you like such puzzles you can also check out my free online course "Performance Ninja" [here](https://github.com/dendibakh/perf-ninja).
 We have many small lab assignments dedicated to certain low-level performance optimization.

+[^1]: This measurement was done on Linux (AMD machine is in dual boot).
+There must be some issue with running it on Windows, which shows 220 seconds.
+We are looking into this.